Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Aside from being easier on your ears, you’re also doing a lot less to spook the local game animals, both the ones you might be shooting at and the general population.

 So, if any of that sounds interesting, how do you go about choosing a .30-caliber suppressor?
+There are actually a few things you need to keep in mind.

 SilencerCo Omega 300 QD

-SilencerCo Omega 300 is a QD style can.
+SilencerCo Omega 300 is a QD-style can.
 (Photo: SilencerCo)

-This is much faster to set up and take down than a direct-thread option where the suppressor screws straight onto the muzzle.
+This approach is much faster to set up and take down than a direct-thread option where the suppressor screws straight onto the muzzle.

 Silencer Central Banish 30